huaweicloud/terraform-provider-huaweicloud/docs/data-sources/gaussdb_mysql_instances.md

 * `private_write_ip` - Indicates the private IP address of the DB instance.

+* `maintain_begin` - Indicates the start time for a maintenance window.

+* `maintain_end` - Indicates the end time for a maintenance window.

 * `nodes` - Indicates the instance nodes information.
 Structure is documented below.

 The `datastore` block supports: